marbl/anianns/README.md

 Currently, use of Ani Ann's is limited to detecting satellites and masking these regions.
 Classification of satellites, detection of Higher Order Repeats, and other metrics are not yet included.

-Ani Ann's can be run with `python src/anianns/anianns.py`, or simply with the shortcut `annotate`:
+Ani Ann's can be run with `python -m anianns -h`, or simply with the shortcut `annotate`:

 `annotate -h`